George and Michel Tanielian: Early life

 Born into an Armenian family with three other brothers (Aziz, Movses and Maurice) in Qamishli, Syria, the entire family immigrated to Lebanon at an unknown period of time.
 According to some news reports, two of the brothers had engaged in violent behaviour during the Lebanese Civil War and were subsequently imprisoned on murder charges, but later released in 1992 under general amnesty.
 It is unclear which of the five brothers was responsible.
 All of them were reportedly delinquents and were often seen drunk in their Beirut neighbourhood of Nabaa, while one of them (reported as either Michel or George) was once imprisoned for 5 years for drug possession.

 The five brothers lived in the same building, but in different apartments, and all but George and Michel had dual Lebanese citizenship.
 Despite their oddities, the brothers were regarded as introverted and mysterious, but nice and polite by their neighbours.
-Michel, in particular, was described as "a nice guy who likes to have fun, go clubbing and get drunk," who was often visited by a foreign female neighbour.
+Michel, in particular, was described as "a nice guy who likes to have fun, go clubbing and get drunk", who was often visited by a foreign female neighbour.
 That neighbour had a child, and Michel would claim that it was his.

 Modus operandi

-Typically, the brothers would search for taxis in the Matn District at night, and when they found a suitable target, they would board it, with George sitting in front and Michel at the back.
+Typically, the brothers would search for taxis in the Matn District at nighttime, and when they found a suitable target, they would board it, with George sitting in front and Michel at the back.
 Once they reached a remote location, George would tell the driver to pull over so he could relieve himself.
-As soon as the victim pulled over and George exited, Michel would pull out a 7.85mm pistol and shoot the driver.
+As soon as the victim pulled over and George exited, Michel would pull out a 7.65mm pistol and shoot the driver.
 After robbing the body, they would set the car on fire.
 Alternatively, they sometimes just dumped the bodies by the roadside and commandeered the vehicle to attract other victims, whom they also robbed and killed.